Host Department Responsibilities

 - Curriculum vitae/resume

-- Official transcript/s showing at least a Bachelor's Degree or highest level of study (translated into English)
+- Official transcript/s showing at least a Bachelor's Degree or highest level of study (preferably translated into English)

 - Documentation of English Proficiency (translated into English) as outlined on the J-1 Proof of English Proficiency Form

 - Determine Start and End Date of Visiting Professor’s Program.
 Typically the "program dates" include any days of "orientation" that the department would like to offer to the professor, if the department chooses to do an orientation.
 J-1 professors can enter the U.S. 30 days before their program start date and have a 30-day grace period after their program end date.
 The program end date is the last date that the professor will engage in the program objectives at UW-Platteville.
 Department Hosts: Please do not "pad" the start and end dates by choosing an earlier start date or a later end date to allow for travel time; J-1 professors have 30 days before their official start date to enter the U.S./travel and 30 day grace period after the program end date to pack up, travel, etc. before leaving the U.S.